Updated: Jan 26

-Cost efficient – Risk-based testing is an extremely effective way to optimize team resources.
+Cost-efficient – Risk-based testing is a highly effective way to optimize team resources.

 Increases collaboration – Risk-based testing involves different stakeholders working together to understand the risks and how important it is to mitigate them.

-Increases quality awareness – Risk-based testing allows both the engineering and business teams to understand the project risks, their impact on the customer and what should be done to handle them.
+Increases quality awareness – Risk-based testing allows both the engineering and business teams to understand the project risks, their impact on the customer, and how to handle them.

-Balances speed with quality – Risk-based testing provides an effective framework for setting priorities when conducting tests in the pressure of tight time frames.
+Balances speed with quality – Risk-based testing provides a practical framework for setting priorities when conducting tests in the pressure of tight time frames.

-It actually works – Risk-based testing provides a proven technique that actually works in the Agile environment.
+It works – Risk-based testing provides a proven technique that works in the Agile environment.
 It’s not just another theoretical exercise.

 You know when you’re done – Risk-based testing allows Agile teams to understand when they can stop their tests, as they are based on deep analysis and prioritization and have a specific set of tests aimed at removing risks.